ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - Actionable insight: knowledge that helps you make better decisions earlier and helps you quickly reach the break even point
 - Effective learning: figure out what you need to learn so you can focus your efforts
 - Define your learning agenda
-- NTS: write up all questions in the book
 - Different people inside and outside of the organization can give you insight into the business, e.g. historians, suppliers, integrators, etc. See page 55.
 - A good approach to start learning is to have 1-1s with direct reports.
 Page 59 has some good questions
 - Good questions on page 60 (assimilating new leaders)